PretendoNetwork/nintendo-wiki/docs/nex/protocols/match-making/index.md

 | [List]&lt;[StationURL]&gt; | lstURLs | Session urls |

 ### (42) UpdateSessionHost
+Before NEX 3.7 this method did not exist, and the method currently named `UpdateSessionHostV1` was named `UpdateSessionHost`.
+As of NEX 3.7 the old method was renamed to `UpdateSessionHostV1` and this new `UpdateSessionHost` method was added with a different structure

 #### Request

 | Type   | Name           | Description   |